Ian-T-Dixon/Disease_Prediction/README.md

 11. API may also use a stored version of model's confusion matrix to suggest possible differential diagnosis.

-12. JSON returned by API call is used to update webpage with disease information.
+12. Information returned by API call is used to update webpage with disease information.

 ## Dataset